Carol Cornwall Madsen: Professional organizations

 Madsen served as vice chair of the Utah State Board of History from 1993 to 2001.
 She was the president of the Mormon History Association from 1989 to 1990.
 She was president of the Utah Women's History Association from 1979 to 1980, having spent the previous two years as president elect.
 She has also been a member of the Coalition for Western Women's History, the Western Association of Women Historians and the Coordinating Committee on Women in the Historical Profession.

 Madsen has also served on the editorial committee for the Journal of the John Whitmer Historical Association.

 Recognition

 BYU has a Carol Cornwall Madsen Student Paper Award in Women's History.

 Writings

-Books by Madsen include In Their Own Words: Women and the Story of Nauvoo; Journey to Zion: Voices from the Mormon Trail; Battle for the Ballot: Essays on Woman Suffrage in Utah as well as An Advocate for Women: The Public Life of Emmeline B. Wells.
+Books by Madsen include In Their Own Words: Women and the Story of Nauvoo; Journey to Zion: Voices from the Mormon Trail; Battle for the Ballot: Essays on Woman Suffrage in Utah as well as An Advocate for Women: The Public Life of Emmeline B. Wells and "Emmeline B. Wells: An Intimate History."

 Madsen has also written an in-depth article on Doctrine and Covenants Section 25 and its meaning to Emma Smith over the rest of her life.
 She also contributed several articles to the Utah History Encyclopedia.
 Her article "'At Their Peril': Utah Law and the Case of Plural Wives, 1850-1900" was republished in Mary Ann Irwin's and James Brooks' Woman and Gender in the American West.